kkruel8100/Train-Scheduler/README.md

 	3. First Train Time - in military time
 	4. Frequency - in minutes

-#### The app calculates the next train arrival relative to the current time.# Train-Scheduler
+#### The app calculates the next train arrival relative to the current time.